cjazz/cjazz.github.io/_posts/2023-05-11-Solutions Architechts in 2023.md

 Ultimately a Solutions Architect is a hands on developer (unless your organization is steeped in $$ and roles)

-In the spirit larger organizations, this article is worth a read: https://www.cloudelicious.net/what-type-of-architect-are-you/, by a Microsoft CTO Architect (Michel Luescher)
+By contrast, in the spirit larger organizations, this article by a Microsoft CTO Architect (Michel Luescher) from 2022 is worth a a look: [What Kind of Architecht are you](https://www.cloudelicious.net/what-type-of-architect-are-you/)

-If operating in smaller organizations **Solutions Architechts** are developers.
+If operating in smaller organizations, or teams **Solutions Architechts** are developers.
 Developers should think and behave like a Solutions Architects, or Mobile Solutions Architect given I specialize in Mobile...

 Either way, a title is just that, a title...As a Developer on any level, you would bring more value to an organization/company if thinking and acting out of the box, period.